 In an effort to stop looting, South Africa has called out army reserves.

-On Thursday, South Africa called up its army reserves in an attempt to stop theft that has depleted supplies of food and other necessities, as well as caused a debilitating blow to the country’s economy.
+On Thursday, South Africa called up its army reserves in an attempt to stop looting that has fueled fears of shortages and inflicted a debilitating blow to the country’s already ravaged economy.

 In orders issued overnight as the disturbance entered its sixth day, army leader Lieutenant-General Lawrence Mbatha declared, “All reserve members are to report for duty at first light tomorrow morning 15 July 2021 at their respective units.”